wp-plugins/ose-firewall/readme.txt

 == Changelog ==

+= 4.6.0 =
+* Added: Feature Requests #7: Dropbox Backup
+* Added: Feature Requests #14: More functions in Scan Report
+* Added: Feature Requests #71: Add a filter into the IP management section to filter IPs for specific type of variable
+* Added: Feature Requests #84: Add directory tree map into the virus scanner
+* Added: Feature Requests #86: Add a function to insert the oem customer id into the Configuraiton table
+* Added: Feature Requests #90: OEM user access control
+* Enhancement: Added the direct access link to the IP address that is reported as spammers by the spammer detection function.
+* Enhancement: Improvements #76: Add Subscription modal to the premium service
+* Fixed: Bugs #45: Export IP to CSV
+* Fixed: Bugs #46: Geo Data progress bar goes beyond 100%
+* Fixed: Bugs #69: Foreign Language not showing properly
+* Fixed: Bugs #73: Virus scanner cannot complete virus sccanning
+* Fixed: Bugs #88: Suite Administrator Menu Visual Bug
+* Fixed: Bugs #95: Cannot add domains in Administrator Management

 = 4.5.2 =
 * Fixed: fixed ajax action 'addorder' and 'getPaymentAddress' not added into the ajax library for the subscriptipn controller

 = 4.5.1 =
-* Minor Imppovement: improve new email notification function to increase efficiency
+* Minor Enhancement: improve new email notification function to increase efficiency
-* Minor Imppovement: improve updater to update to 4.5.0
+* Minor Enhancement: improve updater to update to 4.5.0

 = 4.5.0=
 * Fixed: Bugs #15: IP management some flags are missing for some websites